LSEG-API-Samples/Article.RTSDK.Java.MavenHowTo/README.md

 ### <a id="running"></a>Running the demo applications

 If your environment does not have the Maven installed, please follow the [Maven installation guide page](https://maven.apache.org/install.html) for more detail.
-Next, please download the *RDMFieldDictionary* and *enumtype.def* files from [RTSDK GitHub repository page](https://github.com/Refinitiv/Real-Time-SDK/tree/master/Java/etc), then place them in the project *etc* folder.

 #### Running IProvider and Consumer applications